Financial-Times/dotcom-page-kit/docs/guides/extending-webpack-and-babel.md

 }
 ```

-This, however, is not ideal because it involves having to know beforehand, what the value of the `test` property is on the original webpack configuration object, which is a thing that cannot be known because it is possible that another plugin may have changed that value.
-So in order for plugins to harmoniously coexist, arrays should only be concatenated (instead of being smartly merged) when merging.
-So if the desire is to add a new rule to the original webpack config for instance, then it is fine to return from the handler function, a webpack config that contains just that new rule.
+This, however, is not ideal because it involves having to know beforehand, what the value of the `test` property is on the original webpack configuration object, which is a thing that cannot be known beforehand.
+It is very possible that another plugin may have changed that value.
+In order for plugins to harmoniously coexist, arrays should only be concatenated (instead of being smartly merged) when merging them.
+So if the desire is to add a new rule to the original webpack config for instance, then it is fine to simply return from the handler function, a webpack config that contains just that new rule.

 ```js
 const originalWebpackConfig = {